WHOIGit/Rshinypresentation/worksheet.md

 }
 ```

 As a reminder, Shiny creates a dependency tree with all the reactive expressions to know what value depends on what other value.
-For example, when the price input changes, Shiny looks at what values depend on price, and sees that `filtered` is a reactive expression that depends on the price input, so it re-evaluates `filtered`.
+For example, when the length input changes, Shiny looks at what values depend on length, and sees that `filtered` is a reactive expression that depends on the length input, so it re-evaluates `filtered`.
 Then, because `filtered` is changed, Shiny now looks to see what expressions depend on `filtered`, and it finds that the two render functions use `filtered`.
 So Shiny re-executes the two render functions as well.

 # 11. Using uiOutput() to create UI elements dynamically